cdmandrews/cdmandrews.github.io/3301/weekly/week-06-notes.md

 Participate in your group's "Communicating with visuals" forum according to the prompt below:

 1. Analyze and discuss different types of illustrations in this EPA document, [Tackling Bed Bugs: A Starter Guide for Local Government](http://npic.orst.edu/pest/bedbug/tacklingbbstarterguide.pdf).
-Using principles from your readings, evaluate the effectiveness of the guide's visuals:
+Citing concepts from your readings, evaluate the effectiveness of the guide's visuals:
   - What is the document's specific purpose and specific audience?
 (Hint: It is NOT the "general public" or "people who have bedbugs in their houses.")
+  - What different types of illustrations are included, and what are the writers trying to show with these different visualizations?
   - How effective are illustrations in the document?
 That is, are tables and figures well-suited to the document's purpose and audience?
 What are the illustrations there to *do*?
-  - Are illustrations genuinely informative or are they decorative?
+  - Which illustrations are informative, and which are decorative?
   - What do you notice about the creator's methods of numbering, labeling, and citation?
 Which guidelines in your readings do they follow?

-2. Be sure to reply and respond to your group member's posts over the course of the week.
+2. Reply and respond to your group member's posts over the course of the week.
 Do you concur with their evaluation?

 ## Thursday